-Central Europe depends heavily on exports to the euro zone and a slowdown there bodes ill for manufacturing, especially when paired with barriers to domestic growth.
+Central Europe depends heavily on exports to the euro zone and a slowdown there bodes ill for manufacturing, especially when paired with hurdles to domestic growth.

-Tax hikes and spending cuts have sapped domestic demand in much of the CEE region, with infrastructure investments falling along with welfare payments.
+With the exception of Slovakia whose booming car sector kept the country on a solid growth path, tax hikes and spending cuts have sapped domestic demand in the CEE region, with infrastructure investments falling along with welfare payments.

-Romania fell into a double-dip recession at the end of last year and has been struggling to weather the impact of austerity measures taken under an aid deal with the IMF.
+Romania fell into a double-dip recession at the end of last year and has been struggling to weather the impact of austerity measures taken under an aid deal with the International Monetary Fund.

 The Czech Republic has seen its manufacturing shrink year-to date and export growth vanish, while the government has hiked taxes to rein in the budget.

-"The (Czech GDP) numbers are worse than expected and it is even more surprising when you look at data from Germany and France that came in slightly better than expected," said David Marek, chief economist at Patria Finance.
+"The (Czech) numbers are worse than expected and it is even more surprising when you look at data from Germany and France that came in slightly better than expected," said David Marek, chief economist at Patria Finance.

-"Domestic demand is still in a slump, and net exports could not offset all the negative impact of...domestic expenditures."
+"Domestic demand is still in a slump, and net exports could not offset all the negative impact of the decline in domestic expenditures."

 The Czech central bank has cut interest rates to 0.05 percent this month and went on a communication offensive to convince the public to spend more.

 The government, squarely focused on fighting debt in the past two years, made a U-turn last week.

 Centre-right Prime Minister Petr Necas said that cutting debt further below 3 percent of GDP was no longer a priority and the cabinet would seek ways to boost growth.